Jadis0x/UnityRuntimeExplorer/README.md

 ## Installing

-Grab URKit from the [v0.3.0 release](https://github.com/Jadis0x/URKit/releases/tag/v0.3.0).
+Grab URKit from the [v0.3.0 release](https://github.com/Jadis0x/URKit/releases/tag/v0.3.0)
-You only need `urk-sdk.exe` if you're building your own URKit mods, not for this.
+(the proxy DLL, or `URKitInjector.dll` for the injector setup below).
+You don't need `urk-sdk.exe` unless you're building your own URKit mods.

-Then grab the Explorer DLL for the game's runtime (same two files as above).
+Then grab the Explorer DLL matching the game's runtime (Mono or IL2CPP).

 ### Standard proxy setup